magento/merchdocs/src/stores/b2b-purchase-order-flow.md

 The purchase order workflow can vary in a few ways:

+- If no approval rules are set, purchase orders can be placed and the order completed directly.
 - If approval rules are established, regular users will go through the approval process.
 - Company admins can bypass the approval rules.
 - Offline payment details are entered when creating the purchase order.